DBC-SF/mentorship-wiki/student-facing-mentors.md

 [Submit Mentor Feedback](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform)

 ## Who are the Mentors?
-* Mentors are alumni who **volunteer** to come in and help current students.
+* Mentors are alumni who **volunteer their time** to come in and help current students.
 They are here to support you culturally, emotionally and technically.
 We pay them a little, but mostly they are here because they care about preserving the culture of DBC and contributing to your kick ass education.

 ## Where do I find Mentors?